zuplo/docs/docs/dedicated/architecture.md

   [API Key Authentication](../articles/api-key-management.md), and [Monetization](../articles/monetization.md).
 - **Control Plane**: The Control Plane is the component that manages the configuration of the API Gateway.
-It is responsible for deploying new configurations, managing the lifecycle of the API Gateway, and monitoring the health of the API Gateway.
+It's responsible for deploying new configurations, managing the lifecycle of the API Gateway, and monitoring the health of the API Gateway.
 - **Analytics and Logging**: Zuplo can provide analytics and logging for your